Mondays, 12-16h EDT Virtual Office Hours. Click here.

 2020.07-30 - Applications for 2020/2021 Graduate Assistantships (deadline: August 9, 2020)

 2020.05.24 - Applications for the 2021 academic year are being accepted to the Joint PhD in Educational Studies program at jointphdined.org

 Welcome from the Associate Dean, Graduate Studies & Research

-The Faculty is pleased to offer programs leading to an M.Ed with specializations in Curriculum Studies, Educational Administration, and Second Language Acquisition, Culture and Society.
-Pathways to completion for the M. Ed.
-Include Course-based, Major Paper and Thesis.
+We are pleased to offer Master’s level programs in Curriculum Studies, Educational Administration, and Second Language Acquisition, Culture and Society.
+Pathways to completion for the M. Ed. include Course-based, Major Paper and Thesis.
 Students may also choose part-time or full-time registration and face-to-face or online classes.